nfes-org/nfes-org.github.io/_posts/2024-03-26-geosteering-workshop-2024.md

 * Panel discussion: “Where is the geosteering going in the next 10 years?”
 * Kahoot! quiz

+### Speaker resources

+NFES (SPWLA) **guidelines for oral presentations** can be downloaded [here](/assets/pdfs/NFES-Guidelines-for-Oral-Presentation.pdf).

+The presentation template should be neutral, with commercial logos limited to the title and the final slides.
+An optional **conference powerpoint template** can be downloaded [here](/assets/workshop2024/geosteering-template-2024.pptx).

 <!-- ### Technical topics